o3de/o3de.org/content/docs/userguide/vr/_index.md

 ---
-description: ' Add virtual reality to your &ALY; project to simulate a user''s presence in the gaming environment. '
+description: ' Add virtual reality to your Lumberyard project to simulate a user''s presence in the gaming environment. '
-title: Create virtual reality projects in &ALY;
+title: Create virtual reality projects in Lumberyard
 ---
 # Create virtual reality projects in Lumberyard {#virtual-reality}